2022 Rock 'n' Roll Nashville Marathon: Everything to Know About the Annual Race

 Following two years of cancellations and delays, the St. Jude’s Rock ‘n’ Roll Nashville Marathon is returning to its normal April schedule.
-On April 23-24, the annual marathon, half marathon, and 5K runs are back, and the event is rewarding runners who participated last year.
+On April 23-24, the annual marathon, half marathon, and 5K runs are back, and Outsider recently caught up with race director Erika Larsen to talk about all things related to this weekend’s events.

 Rock ‘n’ Roll Nashville Marathon Route Changes for 2022